 Deceleration from clinical rotations may result in an official LOA if the deceleration extends beyond 30 days.
 In the event this occurs, consultation with the Office of Student Financial Services will be recommended.
 This determination may result in delayed graduation and the student's status will be converted to Academic Probation.

-Remediation without Progression will require an individualized plan which may include, but is not limited to:
+Remediation without Progression (whether didactic or clinical) will require an individualized plan which may include, but is not limited to: